orientation/orientation/README.md

 1. Run `git clone git@github.com:orientation/orientation.git` in Terminal.
 2. `cd` into the cloned directory.
-3. Run `rake orientation:install` in Terminal.
-This will install gem dependencies.
+3. Run `bin/setup` in Terminal.
+This will install project dependencies.
+  - Run `USE_OSX_SERVICES=true bin/setup` if you don't plan on using Docker to run system dependencies
 4. Check the output in Terminal.
 You should see a line that says `Use the following value for the SECRET_KEY_BASE key:` with a long random string afterward.
 Copy the string and find the paste it in the `.env` file as the `SECRET_KEY_BASE`, around `line 20`.
 5. In the `.env` file, set the `DATABASE_USERNAME` and `DATABASE_PASSWORD`.
 6. Run `rake db:create db:setup` in Terminal.